rangan269-ju/Source-code-for-Summer-Project-on-Quantum-Algorithms/README.md

 ### If you found this project useful, consider giving it a ⭐

-It helps others discover the project and supports open research in quantum computing.
+It helps others discover the project and supports and motivates open research in quantum computing.

 </div>